oliver408i/silica/docs/windowReference.md

 window = Window(title="My App", width=400, height=300)
 ```
 Optionally, you can set the x and y of the window by passing in `x=` and `y=` into the constructor
+The `shouldQuitOnClose` bool parameter can be set to False to prevent the window from quitting the app on close.
+This is useful for menubar apps, or opening secondary windows

 ### Adding stuff to a window
 To add buttons, labels, and inputs to a window: